kleinerman/dobie/docs/front_end_specs.rst

     }
   ]

-The persons in state: "Deleted" should not be shown.
+The persons in state: "Deleted" should not be shown and the other states should be shown in a different color.

 Add Person